 Additionally, you’re only eligible to apply for HBS 2+2 if you’re applying during the last year of your undergraduate or master’s degree program.
 You must not have held a full-time position before applying.

-The essay requirements to apply to HBS 2+2 are almost the same as those required for traditional MBA admissions, with one exception.
+The essay requirements to apply to HBS 2+2 are almost the same as the essays required for traditional MBA admissions, with one exception.
 As part of your application, you will need to indicate your pre-MBA career goals as well.

 Here are the most recent essay prompts, from this year’s application cycle: